anniebyte/extens.io/FAQ.md

 The initial Sails project is great.
 But as a framework, the main goal is to do whatever users want to.
 And you can make some crazy deep stuff.
 Which is cool but you need to really be careful of what you are doing.

-The extens.io ecosystem give you control on your application as much as a framework can provide but with some limitations to keep your project clean, fast, efficient, usable, distribuable and production-ready.
+The extens.io ecosystem gives you control on your application as much as a framework can provide but with some limitations to keep your project clean, fast, efficient, usable, distribuable and production-ready.

 We also provide a powerful admin dashboard to manage your data through modules and a powerful data explorer.
-You can manage all of your settings, users, APIs, etc. In other words, the admin panel allows you to completely manage your application with a UI.
+You can manage all of your settings, users, APIs, etc. In other words, the admin panel allows you to completely manage your application with an UI.

 ## Are my Sails applications compatible with your fork?

 Your applications running on top of the original Sails project will work unless if:

-- You use CoffeeScript, LitCoffee, or whatever the Coffee.
+- You use CoffeeScript, LiteScript, or whatever the Coffee.
 - You use the `blueprints` and `userhooks` hooks.

 We are pretty sure that's all.
 Then, be careful with your front-end workflow (tasks and paths) and `config` directory.

-## Why did you think API first?
+## Why do you think API first?

 Data is everywhere.
 Data is important.
 Data is valuable.
 Data is reusable.

 As you know, APIs are the best way to deliver any content you want to distribute.
 Thinking API first means whatever or wherever your data is, it's always deadly easy to access it.

-## Why don't you support CoffeeScript, LitCoffee, etc.?
+## Why don't you support CoffeeScript, LiteScript, etc.?

 We decided to not support CoffeeScript, LitCoffee and other Coffee technologies mainly because: